Best Travel Shaver Review – Top 5 Most Electric List for Jun. 2017

-Skip the introduction for now as I am busy – click the following link to see which travel razors made it onto the best travel shaver top 5 list.
+Take your time and read the travel razor buying guide information below.
+Alternatively, skip ahead by clicking on the following link, to see which models made it onto the best travel shaver top 5 list.

 We’ll get to our best travel shaver top 5 list after first looking at the criteria we used to choose them.

 Let’s face it.
 It doesn’t matter if an electric shaver is incredibly light, charges internally (so an external charger isn’t required), works automatically with any voltage and has a magical plug that can immediately morph into any shape needed to match a wall plug.
 If a razor doesn’t deliver a good shave, it’s a problem and not a solution.

 For that reason, we started by looking at the quality of the shave rather than the mechanics of the razor.
 As with any electric shaver, you can choose between rotary head and foil models for travel purposes, and that choice is really a matter of personal preference.
 Generally speaking, foil heads are better for close shaves but aren’t able to closely follow facial contours, while rotary heads can flex to shave almost anywhere with less irritation, but won’t usually give you a quick, close shave.

 You’ll see both foil and rotary razors on our top 5 list, because one of our goals was to provide readers with choices that fit their shaving preferences.
 What you won’t see is a qualitative judgment on whether Foil Shaver A “delivers a better shave” than Rotary Shaver B, because it’s not fair to compare foil and rotary shaves in that way, and the razors that deliver “the best shave” may not be travel-friendly.
 We simply determined whether Shaver A and Shaver B were among the best razors in their category (foil or rotary) and if they were, we noted their pros and cons and moved on to travel-specific criteria.